GerardRagbir/FastAPI_URI_Shortener/README.md

-# FastAPI_URI_Shortener
+# URI Shortner in Flask

-This is an example of how to build a URI shortening service in FastAPI.
+This is an example of how to build a URI shortening service in Flask.
 For simplicity, it uses SQLite as the database, but can be easily changed to any variant of SQL via the SQLAlchemy interface.

+##TODO:
+[] - Update HTML templates
+[] - Dockerize & Test service
+[] - Add URL validation checks
+[] - Add a REDIS cache